NilFoundation/dbms-python/docs/overview.rst

     students.insert({'name': 'josh', 'age': 18})
     students.insert({'name': 'jake', 'age': 21})

-    # Execute an AQL query.
+    # Execute an SQL query.
 This returns a result cursor.
-    cursor = db.aql.execute('FOR doc IN students RETURN doc')
+    cursor = db.sql.execute('FOR doc IN students RETURN doc')

     # Iterate through the cursor to retrieve the documents.
     student_names = [document['name'] for document in cursor]